s2hub/docs/articles/helen_jones_digital_ocean.md

 #### 3. 4.
 Git

-### 4. Install silver stripe
+### 4. Install Silverstripe CMS

-Create a new silver stripe project called website1 in the webserver folder:
+Create a new Silverstripe CMS project called website1 in the webserver folder:

 ```bash
 > cd /var/www/